Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 The *P*-value is very small, so we can reject the null, and conclude that Hba1c levels are associated with expression of gene X, and interpret the coefficient as a meaningful quantity.

-If the *P*-value does not pass the *a priori* significance threshold for your analysis, the coefficient should be ignored as that predcitor is **not associated** with the response variable.
+If the *P*-value does not pass the *a priori* significance threshold for your analysis, the coefficient should be ignored as that predictor is **not associated** with the response variable.

 You can always confirm by looking at the slope in a simple linear model.
 To demonstrate this, explore the example below for Gene Y and its relation to Hba1c levels.
 ```r